Skip to main content

 DDM in BTEC Level 3 National Extended Diploma in a relevant science subject (not Sport or Health and Social Care).
 Must contain at least 40% externally examined assessment.

-• Access to Higher Education Diploma with at least 45 level 3 credits, 30 of which must be passed at Distinction and must include 15 in a relevant science.
+• Access to Higher Education Diploma with at least 45 level 3 credits at Merit or above, 30 of which must be passed at Distinction and must include 15 in a relevant science.

 • 128 UCAS tariff points from International Baccalaureate qualifications including a relevant science at Higher Level at grade 6.